 Renting a car may make sense if you plan to venture out of the city to explore rural Japan.

-As for car seats, you can rent them at the car rental service, make sure to inquire in advance as they may not always have them in stock.
+As for car seats, you can rent them at the car rental service, but inquire in advance as they may not always have them in stock.
 You could also bring a car seat, although you should check beforehand if it’s compatible with Japanese vehicles.
 Some older car models may not have the ISOFIX base.

 According to the Japanese Road Traffic Act, children under six years old must be seated in a car seat or booster seat.
 The only exemption is when riding a taxi, where the child should be seated on an adult’s lap or a sling strapped to the front.
 While you won’t be fined if caught, you will receive a stern warning.